 That implies that as a percentage of the deal, they will be more than the expensive deals.
 On the contrary, high-end deals usually come with fewer expenses and headaches.

-The 70% rule is a useful shorthand to flip houses but it is less applicable in the other exit strategies.
-Rental investors may not innovate the building that extensively and will hold the property in the long run.
+The 70% rule is a helpful shorthand to flip houses, but it is less applicable to other exit strategies.
+Rental investors may only innovate the building sparingly, and they will hold the property in the long run.

-The reason is that their primary goal is the cash flow and not a one-time payout that is based on ARV.
-Their calculations normally resonate around the annual income and yield.
+The reason is that their primary goal is cash flow and not a one-time payout based on ARV.
+Their calculations typically resonate around the annual income and yield.

 Similarly, in case you are wholesaling deals, their numbers may appear different to you.

-ARV and repair costs are still crucial but in case you have a strong purchase list, and understand that your buyers may pay higher than the contract price, the rule is less important than knowing your market and buyers.
+ARV and repair costs are still crucial, but in case you have a firm purchase list and understand that your buyers may pay higher than the contract price, the rule is less important than knowing your market and buyers.

 Your Target Profits And Labor